Counseling for Children

 Do any of these sound familiar?

-• They struggle with sleep—nightmares, bedtime battles, or waking up anxious.
+They struggle with sleep—nightmares, bedtime battles, difficulty sleeping in their own bed, or waking up anxious.

-• School feels like a battleground: trouble focusing, making friends, or handling changes.
+School feels like a battleground: trouble focusing, making friends, handling changes, or frequent calls from the school about their behavior.

 Life throws curveballs at kids too—whether it's a single tough moment or ongoing stresses that build up.
 Their little brains are still wiring how to handle emotions, and when overwhelm hits, it shows in their body (tension, tummy aches), thoughts (racing worries), and actions (outbursts or shutdowns).
 As a parent, you feel the weight: sleepless nights wondering if you're doing enough, tension in the family, and that ache of wanting to fix it but not knowing how.